jonathanyeh0723/OpenVINO_coursera_Intermediate/Course_2_Quiz.md

 `HETERO:CPU,GPU`

 Feedback: Correct!
 In general, this string is the only thing you need to change in order to change the device to use for inference.

+#### 4. Where can you find the information on which device handles each layer?

+- [x] `Dictionary returned by query_network method of IECore object`
+- [ ] By looking at the “device” attribute for IELayer objects in layers attribute of IENetwork
+- [ ] Dictionary from get_devices method of ExecutableNetwork
+- [ ] From the “device” attribute found in IENetlayer objects from ExecutableNetwork

+Feedback: Correct!
+The dictionary has the default mapping created by the developers.